susam/dotfiles/mac-howto.md

 Fix Clipboard Usage in tmux
 ---------------------------
+Note: This issue has been resolved since tmux 2.6.

 In macOS Sierra Version 10.12.3, programs running within tmux are unable to use the clipboard.
 Here is the expected behaviour that is seen on bare Terminal (without tmux).